Merle Talvik: Film

 Other film roles include Daisy in the 1985 Ago-Endrik Kerge-directed Tallinnfilm musical-drama Savoy Ball and smaller roles in the 1980 Kaljo Kiisk-directed drama Metskannikesed; the 1987 Lembit Ulfsak-directed comedy-drama Keskea rõõmud; the 1990 Kaljo Kiisk-directed drama Regina, based on the 1978 novel Valikuvõimalus by Aimée Beekman; and in the 2009 Hannu Salonen-directed crime-drama Vasha.

 Television

 In addition to stage and film roles, Talvik has frequently appeared on Estonian television.
 In 1981, she appeared as Ilga in the seven-part Aloizs Brenčs-directed Latvian language television melodrama miniseries Ilgais ceļš kāpās.
 In 1982, she had a starring role in the Leo Karpin-directed television comedy film Teisikud opposite singer Jaak Joala, which was subsequently released theatrically.
 From 1994 until 1996, she had a recurring role as Helgi in the popular, long-running Eesti Televisioon (ETV) drama Õnne 13.
 In 2002, she played the role of Valentina on the TV3 series Nurjatud tüdrukud.
 From 2012 until 2016, she played a recurring role as Tiiu Pärn on the TV3 comedy-crime series Kättemaksukontor.
 From 2013, she has played the role of Maria on the Kanal 2 comedy-drama series Naabriplika.

+In 2024, she began appearing in the role of Helgi in the Ergo Kuld directed TV3 drama Valetamisklubi.